 Understand your core competencies.
 A clear identification and thorough understanding of your organization’s core competencies are central to success now and in the future and to competitive performance.
 Executing your core competencies well is frequently a marketplace differentiator.
 Keeping your core competencies current with your strategic directions can provide a strategic advantage, and protecting intellectual property contained in your core competencies can support your organization’s future success.

 Understand the role of suppliers.
-In most organizations, suppliers play critical roles in processes that are important to running the organization and to maintaining or achieving a sustainable competitive advantage.
-Supply‐chain requirements might include accessibility, continuity of care, on-time or just-in-time delivery, flexibility, variable staffing, research and design capability, process and health care service innovation, and customized services.
+In most health care organizations, suppliers play critical roles in processes that are important to running the organization and to maintaining or achieving a sustainable competitive advantage.
+Supply‐network requirements might include accessibility, continuity of care, on-time or just-in-time delivery, flexibility, variable staffing, research and design capability, process and health care service innovation, and customized services.

 P.2 Organizational Situation

 This item asks about the competitive environment in which your organization operates, including your key strategic challenges and advantages.
 It also asks how you approach performance improvement and learning.
 The aim is to help you understand your key organizational challenges and your system for establishing and preserving your competitive advantage.